Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 What makes a compliance program effective?

-According to the Department of Justice (DOJ) and the Securities Exchange Commission (SEC) FCPA Resource Guide, the hallmarks of an effective compliance program include senior management support, adequate resources, clear policies, training, periodic evaluation, enforcement of policies, third-party due diligence, and internal reporting mechanisms.
+According to the Department of Justice (DOJ) and the Securities Exchange Commission (SEC) FCPA Resource Guide, the hallmarks of an effective compliance program include senior management support, adequate resources, transparent policies, training, periodic evaluation, enforcement of policies, third-party due diligence, and internal reporting mechanisms.

 Commitment and engagement come from training management, employees, and third parties in compliance with your organization’s anti-corruption policies and procedures.
 It also means providing a forum for feedback, regular monitoring and assessment of risk activities, and regular evaluation of your compliance program.

-Creating a supportive corporate culture means creating an environment where employees obey the rules not just because they fear getting caught; they obey the rules because they care about the importance of acting legally and ethically in the first place.
+Creating a supportive corporate culture means creating an environment where employees obey the rules not just because they fear getting caught; they follow the rules because they care about the importance of acting legally and ethically in the first place.

-All that said, sometimes compliance programs fail.
+With all that said, compliance programs sometimes fail.

 Because compliance programs have so many moving parts, your compliance program might fail at specific tasks.
 That only means your program is ineffective at certain things.

-Failure of an entire compliance program is much larger, and has different causes.
+Failure of an entire compliance program is much larger and has different causes.

-Other times, organizations produce what the Justice Department calls “hollow facades.”
+Organizations often produce what the Justice Department calls “hollow facades.”
 For example, an organization might rely on training completion rates as an indicator of compliance — but they don’t cite training rates because that’s the proven way to measure ethical success (it isn’t); they cite training rates simply to demonstrate to regulators that they’ve accomplished the task.

 Areas to focus your compliance spending